Sabine Strasser

 Sabine Strasser (born 1962) is an Austrian social anthropologist who specializes in migration and gender issues.
 She evaluates the political nature of transnational relationships, particularly with regard to diversity and multiculturalism.
 She was one of the first researchers hired when the University of Vienna's founded its Inter-University Coordination Center of Women's Studies in 1993.
 She has taught at the University of Vienna and the Middle East Technical University in Ankara, Turkey.
 Since 2013, she has served as a professor at the University of Bern.

 Early life and education

 Sabine Strasser was born in 1962 in Wernstein am Inn, Austria.
 In 1981, she began her undergraduate studies at the University of Vienna in social and cultural anthropology with an emphasis on African and Turkish studies.
-During the same time frame, she began working at the Birlikte Ögrenelim (Women's Association for Turkish Migrant Women Continuing her studies at the University of Vienna, she graduated with a PhD in social anthropology in 1994, completing her thesis on gender concerns and obsession, which analyzed observations in a Turkish village located on the Black Sea.
+During the same time frame, she began working at the Birlikte Öğrenelim (Women's Association for Turkish Migrant Women) and continuing her studies at the University of Vienna, she graduated with a Ph.D. in social anthropology in 1994, completing her thesis on gender concerns and obsession, which analyzed observations in a Turkish village located on the Black Sea.